subashini7/prasanna_web/content/about.md

 I'm the head of ML at Airbus.
 Previously, I worked in teams tasked with building new products at Dishcare, Osmo, Orbital, Exnodes, AV Costar, Ricoh, KLA, Omnivision & D. E. Shaw.

 I was a Postdoc at Caltech & earned a PhD from the University of Colorado Boulder and a BE from GCT Coimbatore.
-I then studied entreprenuership at Stanford University & was an editor of Optica before serving as a panel member of the U.S. National Science Foundation.
+I then studied business at Stanford University & was an editor of Optica before serving as a panel member of the U.S. National Science Foundation.

 My work won the University of Colorado outstanding PhD award, U.S. EB-1 extraordinary ability classification, Optica outstanding paper award, SPIE science & engineering award, CPIA awards & the GCT Coimbatore gold medal.